Works with their own pages

 - In a comic about the character Spike from Angel, Spike is sent to an asylum for demons and meets an incredibly strange character... a human-sized, floating, telepathic Betta fish named Betta George.
 Apparently, when Joss Whedon approached the writer of these comics to collaborate on the canon continuation comic After The Fall, he noted "I like George.
 Let's find a place for him."
 The fans are reportedly somewhat squeamish about the inclusion of such a blatantly strange character in canon, despite the show's other eccentricities.

-- Beck, who also appeared in the Asylum mini-series and other Spike comics appears in After The Fall.
+- Beck, who also appeared in the Asylum mini-series and other Spike comics, appears in After The Fall.

 - Howard, Marina, and Pearl from Last of the Summer Wine.
 They started out in a stage play version of the show, and got a good enough reaction to become part of the TV cast.

-- Likewise the Tengu (renamed Tengas) and the Rangers ninja costumes and powers since the events of the movie were modified and retold in the series.
+- Likewise the Tengu (renamed Tengas) and the Rangers' ninja costumes and powers originated in the movie and were used in Mighty Morphin' Power Rangers Season 3, since the events of the movie were modified and retold in the series.
 The Zords don't quite count as they were based on the mecha from Ninja Sentai Kakuranger and most likely would have appeared in the series anyways even if the movie was not made.

-- Although many sources now list among the Norse pantheon a goddess of love named "Astrild", she is in fact the creation of a Romantic-era English poet; the original Norse goddess of love was Freya.
+- Although many sources now list among the Norse pantheon a goddess of love named "Astrild", she is in fact the creation of a Romantic-era English poet; the original Norse goddess of love was Freyja.

 - Similar to Clark and Lois' marriage, Jon and Liz of the comic strip Garfield are now the strip's Official Couple after nearly 30 years of non-interest and pity dates on her part.
 This is mainly because the live action movies had paired the two off in the first and married them in the second.